Hitmen

 Future Developments

 At the start of the 2022-23 season, the Flames did what a lot of NHL teams have been doing and relocated their AHL affiliate to the big club's city, so that development coaches can more easily work with both teams.
 The AHL Wranglers, as they're called, have relegated the Hitmen to fourth in the pecking order at the Saddledome behind the Flames, Wranglers, and NLL Roughnecks, and for the 22-23 season the Hitmen played a handful of games at the Seven Chiefs Sportsplex.
 The Sportsplex isn't anywhere close to CHL standard, so where all this jockeying leaves the Hitmen is anyone's guess.
-As long as the team remains profitable I'm sure the Flames won't have a reason to sell them, but I can also foresee the Hitmen's eviction at some point in the future if the Flames feel they're cannibalizing the Wranglers' audience.
+As long as the team remains profitable, I'm sure the Flames won't have a reason to sell them, but I can also foresee the Hitmen's eviction at some point in the future if the Flames feel they're cannibalizing the Wranglers' audience.

-The new Calgary Event Centre will open within the next few years, and as of this writing it is expected that the Hitmen will move along with the other three teams, but it remains to be seen whether the WHL has a future in Cowtown.
+Scotia Place will open within the next few years, and as of this writing it is expected that the Hitmen will move along with the other three teams, but it remains to be seen whether the WHL has a future in Cowtown.

 Franchise History